brandur/sorg/content/articles/graphql.md

 makes handling API responses more deterministic and less prone to error.

 {{Figure "The relationships between people in a town are a graph.
 This is a stretch (but I like this photo)."
-(ImgSrcAndAlt "/assets/images/graphql/village.jpg" "The relationships between people in a town are a graph.
-This is a stretch (but I like this photo).")}}
+(ImgSrcAndAltAndClass "/assets/images/graphql/village.jpg" "The relationships between people in a town are a graph.
+This is a stretch (but I like this photo)." "overflowing")}}

 ## The graph (#graph)